-On behalf of Kadish & Anthony Law Group posted in Contract Disputes on Thursday, September 17, 2015.
+On behalf of Kadish & Associates Law Group posted in Contract Disputes on Thursday, September 17, 2015.

 Most Arizona companies want to be fair with their employees, but the bottom line is that the goal of most businesses is to make a profit.
 Personnel is often the most costly expense they have.
 For this reason, when employee contract disputes arise, they can wreak havoc on companies.
 Without sufficient progress in negotiations, day-to-day operations could be jeopardized.